Sections

 Columns Dialog Box - Microsoft Word Columns - Sections

 The dialog box has five presets and also lets you set your column options manually.
-The "Apply to:" choice of "This point forward" allows you to insert a continuous section break where you are and make the rest of the current section have the column settings you want.
-The default is "This section."
+The "Apply to:" choice of "This point forward" allows you to insert a continuous Section break where you are and make the rest of the current Section have the column settings you want.
+The default is "This Section."
 The Start new column checkbox is one way to insert a column break before the bottom of the page.
 If you select the Left or Right column preset it unchecks the Equal column width setting.
 Line between inserts a vertical line between columns.

 You can set the number of columns to a larger number if you want.
 Note though that more than 3 columns is not practical on a portrait layout letter-size page.
 Unchecking the Equal column width setting lets you manually change your column width.
 The spacing between columns is preset at 0.5."
 Adjusting this is a way to get all of your text on one page or fill out a page.